0. The Fool

 Well That Escalated Quickly

-You take a leap saying yes to a new opportunity, change, or challenge - but without clear direction.
-You feel unprepared, unsure whether this move was inspired, responsive or reactive.
+You take a leap saying yes to a new opportunity, change, or challenge but without clear direction.
+You feel unprepared, unsure whether this move was inspired, responsive, or reactive.
 Communication is scattered, tasks are half-finished, and your schedule lacks structure.
 There's movement, but little follow-through.
 Enthusiasm fades into anxiety when there’s no clear framework to support it.
+You may also notice how much you’ve been trying to meet societal expectations, and how bending to what others 'think you should do has led to self-abandonment and mistrust, leading you to want to snap and run away.

 Adjusting the Knobs